Virginia-Creeper-colourful-rapid-climber-cold-hardy (1)

 Virginia Creeper colourful rapid climber cold hardy

 One of the very fast and rapidly growing vines is the Virginia creeper.
 They are very attractive and woody deciduous vines that simply loves to climb.
-It is also known as the Victoria creeper or the five-finger creeper or five-leaved ivy.
+It is also known as the Victoria creeper, the five-finger creeper, or five-leaved ivy.
 This vine can grow in a wide variety of climates.
 Its binomial name is Parthenocissus quinquefolia and it belongs to the Vitaceae family.

 Description of Virginia Creeper

 These creepers are prolific climbers and can easily reach a height of about 20 to 30 metres.
-It makes use of the tendrils to cling on to the support surfaces like tree barks or rocks.
-The small fork like tendrils has a strong adhesive pad at its tips that helps it to cling on the surfaces firmly.
+It makes use of the tendrils to cling to the support surfaces like tree barks or rocks.
+The small fork like tendrils have a strong adhesive pad at their tips that helps them to cling to the surfaces firmly.
 The leaves have five leaflets and are palmately compound.
 They are joined from the centre of the leafstalk.
-The leaves range from 1.2 inches to 7.9 inches in size and they have a toothed margin.
+The leaves range from 1.2 inches to 7.9 inches in size with a toothed margin.
 The Virginia creeper leaves turn into bright red colour or deep burgundy colour during autumn to offer a very attractive colour display to the garden.
-For most of the other times, it is only green in colour.
+Most of the other times, it is only green in colour.
 The flowers are green in colour and are small, but are seen in discreet clusters during the springtime.
 They will mature during summer and will develop into purple or dark blackish-purple colour with 5 to 7 mm in diameter.

 Growing Virginia Creepers